 You may have a legal claim known as 'proprietary estoppel', and it could help secure what has been promised to you.

-What types cases do you deal with?
+What type of cases do you deal with?

 Although many proprietary estoppel cases have gone to Court, the majority settle before trial.
 We have cases which have settled early on, at mediation while the Court proceedings have been ongoing, and on the first day of trial.
-We have dealt with small farms, estoppel cases involving shares in a family businesses where land is held in a company, farms where only one sibling is actively farming the farm and cases where both parents are still alive, but have broken their promise during their lifetime.
+We have dealt with estoppel cases involving small farms, shares in a family businesses where land is held in a company, farms where only one sibling is actively farming the farm, and cases where both parents are still alive, but have broken their promise during their lifetime.

 Recent legal decisions: what are the Court’s latest judgments?